Kankakee Nursing Home Sexual Abuse Lawyers

 Potential Signs of Sexual Abuse

 Because of this, nursing home staff and family members play an important role in determining whether sexual abuse may have taken place.
+Even if you’re not certain that abuse is occurring, suspicions should be reported.
+Those reports could prevent misconduct.
+Every report should be investigated by the nursing home or an outside entity if the report involves a staff member.
 Common signs of sexual abuse you should be aware of include:

 - Unexplained blood stains